What is ABDL?

 The real question is, what does it mean to you?
 Each of us makes our own definition based on our views and experience.

 There are a number of other sources for information on the behaviors and practices of adult babies and diaper lovers.
 If you or a loved one are in need of such literature, it is readily available in the forms of books and online texts.
 Wikipedia features an article on the subject, and though it is somewhat vague and even inaccurate for some, it provides sources and further links to help in understanding.
 A simple Google search for “abdl” or “infantilism” will lend millions of results.
 And a number of books are available at Amazon and other online retailers.
-And of course, there’s is a nearly endless supply of information to be gained from active members of AB/DL communities, such as this one.
-Feel free to browse the forum and visit us in our chat room, and ask all the questions you need to help you better understand what you or your loved one are going through.
+And of course, there’s a nearly endless supply of information to be gained from active members of ABDL communities, such as this one.
+Feel free to join our discord, and ask all the questions you need to help you better understand what you or your loved one are going through.

 In addition to all of the preceding information, it is worth noting certain terminology related to the ABDL community.
 To begin with, the terms ‘Mommy’, ‘Mummy’, ‘Mama’ and so on, refer to an individual who assumes such a role for an adult baby, regardless of whether or not they are actually a mother.
 Similarly, the terms ‘Daddy’, ‘Dada’ and such are used in exactly the same manner.
 Furthermore, there are several terms defining the relationships of certain practitioners in the lifestyle, such as DDLG (Daddy Dom, Little Girl), MDLG (Mommy Dom, Little Girl), DDLB (Daddy Dom, Little Boy), and MDLB (Mommy Dom, Little Boy).
 In this sense, a ‘Dom’ or ‘Domme’ is simply the dominant, parental figure in the relationship, assuming all responsibility and ‘adulthood’, while their ‘baby’ or ‘little’ assumes the role of the child.
 The parental figure cares for the child, often in exactly the same manner as an actual parent cares for an actual baby or toddler.
 Some, but certainly not all, also engage in BDSM (Bondage, Domination, Sadism and Masochism) activities, which often coincides readily with the nature of many ABs.
 Again, there is no better source of information on these topics than active members of the community.
 Each relationship is unique, and only those engaged in them can provide a full explanation of what it is like to be them.